 He holds a doctoral degree from the Department of Educational Leadership and Policy, Higher Education Program, at the University at Buffalo, State University of New York.
 He was the recipient of the Edwin D. Duryea, Jr. Higher Education Memorial Award.
 He completed his undergraduate degree in sociology at Villanova University and his master's degree in educational administration and supervision at Fairfield University.
 In addition, he received a certificate in Higher Education Leadership from the Harvard University Graduate School of Education’s Institute for Educational Management.
 Prior to becoming president, he served as an adjunct member of the graduate faculty in the Department of Educational Leadership and Policy in the Graduate School of Education at the University at Buffalo and in the Executive Leadership Program in the Ralph C. Wilson, Jr. School of Education at St. John Fisher University.

-In the community, he is a member of the board of the Greater Rochester Chamber of Commerce and secretary of the executive committee for Goodwill of the Finger Lakes.
-He is also chair of the Presidents Council of the Empire 8 Athletic Conference.
+In the community, he is a member of the board of the Greater Rochester Chamber of Commerce and the Catholic Diocese of Rochester Stewardship Council.
 In addition, he serves as a peer evaluator for the Middle States Commission on Higher Education, and previously was a member of the Middle States Regional Council of the College Board.

 President Rooney and his wife, Susan, reside in Pittsford and have four children, two of whom are alumni of Fisher.